Remarks on pseudo-vertex-transitive graphs with small diameter: Strongly regular graphs

 \section{Strongly regular graphs}

-In this section, we summarize the results of \cite{2yama} and describe a characterization of strongly regular graphs that are pseudo-vertex-transitive.
+In this section, we summarize the results of \cite{2yama} and give a characterization of pseudo-vertex-transitive strongly regular graphs.
 In addition, we give several examples of cospectral strongly regular graphs and discuss their pseudo-vertex transitivity.